Til hovedinnhold

 • Ikke tilgjengelig for hent i butikk

-In 1880, Griffith Evans, an army veterinary surgeon in India, made the seminal discovery that blood parasites - then universally considered benign - were pathogenic.
-Spurned by peers and colleagues, his conclusions from experiments with diseased horses were acknowledged by Koch and Pasteur, but it took many years before his achievement received general recognition. -The son of a farmer near Tywyn, Meirionnydd, Evans was commissioned as a veterinary officer in the Royal Artillery.
-He was first posted to Canada where, in his spare time, he qualified in medicine.
-An irrepressible adventurer, he visited North America during the Civil War, meeting Abraham Lincoln and touring the Union front line.--Evans-s talent for engagement with people and cultures characterised his life in Canada and in India.
+In 1880, Welsh army veterinary surgeon Griffith Evans made the groundbreaking discovery that blood parasites, then universally considered benign, were pathogenic.
+This was a crucial milestone in the battle against parasitic diseases in animals and humans, but Evans was spurned by his peers and colleagues.
+His conclusions from experiments with diseased horses were acknowledged by Koch and Pasteur, but it took many years before his achievement received general recognition.
+Long ignored and forgotten, restoring Evans to his rightful eminence is important for the history of veterinary and medical science in general, and Welsh science in particular.
+Evans’s talent for engagement with people and cultures characterized his life in Canada and India.
 During a long and productive retirement in north Wales, he immersed himself in local and national affairs.
-At his centenary in 1935, Evans received the accolades of his profession, community and f
+At his centenary in 1935, Evans received the accolades of his profession, community, and family, dying peacefully in his hundredth year.
+Since that time, his name has faded into obscurity.

 Produktegenskaper